ddkhoa/learning-note/postgres/index/index_scan.md

 ### Index Only Scan
 PostgresSQL visits the index to get rows that satisfy the condition.
-For each index entry that maches the condition, PG checks if the row is visible for the current query.
+For each index entry that matches the condition, PG checks if the row is visible for the current query.
 If it is the case, the rows is qualified without table access.

 Visibility information is not stored in index data but only in table data and the Visibility Map.